gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 otherwise.
 Couple of folk tried asking questions, but all they got was ironmongery waved in their faces.
 We been here since."

 Razi nodded gravely.
 "And what of the captain?
 Has there been any word?"

 The older man shrugged.
-"Aivenne---he has the shop next to us---he saw some soldiers marching a couple of the captain's guard up False Eel Street.
+"Aivenne–he has the shop next to us–he saw some soldiers marching a couple of the captain's guard up False Eel Street.
 Looked bloodied up, all of them, so he figures there's still some fighting going on."

 "Not that fighting did us any good last night."
 The young man's hands clenched into fits.
 "You figure we'd have a chance if we took them